Not just an art experience, inStill integrates art, literacy, and humanities.

 The inStill Project

-inStill Gallery Experiences were informed by the inStill Project: a collaborative research and development workshop with a focused group of Denver area schools during the fall semester of 2012.
+inStill Gallery Experiences were informed by the inStill Project, a collaborative research and development workshop, with a focused group of Denver area schools during the fall semester of 2012.
 Museum staff and teachers worked together over the course of the multi-visit program to create thematically integrated, standards-aligned lessons for their class’s museum visits.
-Students participated as creators and collaborators in the museum visits—their observations, reflections, questions, and learning will shape what future students will look at, see, and do, together, at the Museum.
-By building our programs using collaborative work with Denver area schools, the Museum hopes to provide visiting students with deep, meaningful learning experiences that carry far beyond the walls of our institution.
+Students participated as creators and collaborators in the museum visits—their observations, reflections, questions, and learning shaped what current students look at, see, and do, together, at the Museum.
+By building our programs using collaborative work with Denver area schools, the Museum provides visiting students with deep, meaningful learning experiences that carry far beyond the walls of our institution.

 Participating Schools: Aurora Academy, Ellis Elementary, Denver School of the Arts, Graland Country Day School, The Logan School for Creative Learning, The Odyssey School, and Rocky Mountain School for Expeditionary Learning.